Home Feed

 Pickpick

 This was a fascinating memoir.
-Cole has a brain the size of a lemon in her brain, which went undiagnosed until her mid-twenties.
+Cole has a hole the size of a lemon in her brain, which went undiagnosed until her mid-twenties.
 Her struggle to adapt to life with, what she thought, were multiple learning disabilities would be tough to read if Cohen weren‘t so wry and engaging.
 It‘s worth the read for her perspective alone.

 28 likes2 stack adds